The-Wishlist-Co/docs/productsvcAPI.md

 - 404 Not Found
 - 405 Invalid input
 ```

-## Look up Product by gtin/productRef
+-->

+### Find products by gtin (sku) or productRef
-Returns a list of  products  from a specific Store while passing the gtin/productRef as a query params in the endpoint.
-The Tenant authentication maps to a Store.
+Returns a list of  products  from a specific Store while passing the gtin (SKU) or productRef as a query parameters in the endpoint.
 If the products does not exist, this method returns a empty list.

 Endpoint: ```/api/v2/products/lookup```